-The 2022 Kingdom Leadership Conference’s registration fees will vary according to two deadlines: 15 October and 13 December.
-If you are ready to sign up and pay by 15 October, please do so.
+The 2022 Kingdom Leadership Conference’s registration fees will vary by whether you have a group rate.
 Fees will be as follows (speakers and their spouses and children attend for free):

 Thanks to a donor, we also offer a student subsidized rate, for 10 select students only, of $125.
 For more information about this student subsidized rate, please get in touch with Tony Chan by email: TonyChan [at] w4caa [dot] org.